An update from TalkTalk CEO Tristia Harrison.

 Keeping customers connected

 As a critical national service, we know the phone and broadband connections we provide are a vital lifeline to many during this challenging time.
-TalkTalk customers with the Unlimited UK Calls Boost already benefit from unlimited free calls to UK landlines and mobiles but having noticed more customers were reaching the 60-minute limit for free calls, we have now increased this to 180 minutes.
+TalkTalk customers with the Unlimited UK Calls Boost already benefit from unlimited free calls to UK landlines and mobiles but having noticed more customers were reaching the 60-minute limit for free calls, we increased this to 180 minutes between April – May 2020.
 Furthermore, any customers currently on a promotional price for the Unlimited Calls Boost will have their monthly cost frozen between May – July 2020 to ensure our customers can focus on the things that matter, keeping in touch with loved ones.

 Our broadband plans already include totally unlimited data and our key workers are working around the clock to keep up with a 30% increase in network traffic.